 There are also a ton of one-off partnerships between airlines, allowing you to earn and redeem miles on flights with different carriers.

-5. Flight Miles Rarely Mean A Thing for Frequent Flyer Miles
+5. Flight Miles May Not A Thing for Frequent Flyer Miles

-Just because your flight from Minneapolis to London is 4,015 miles doesn’t mean you’ll need 4,015 miles to book the flight.
+Just because your flight from Minneapolis-St. Paul (MSP) to London-Heathrow (LHR) is 4,015 miles doesn’t mean you’ll need 4,015 miles to book the flight.
 Far from it.
 And the same is true of how you earn miles.

 Most airlines operate under an award chart, which sets the price for a given flight based on what region you’re traveling to and where you’re departing from.
 Every airline’s award chart is different, with varying sweet spots and weak points.
+Some set the price you pay based just on regions (think U.S. to Europe, U.S. to Northern Asia, etc.), while a handful price it in tiers based on the distance you fly.
 Part of mastering points and miles is identifying (and then remembering) which frequent flyer programs are best for a given route.

 Unfortunately, not every airline makes it easy to work this all out.
 Delta stopped publicizing an award chart and replaced it with a highly variable, multi-tiered award system.
-Read our guide on Understanding Delta SkyMiles to learn how to get the most out of your SkyMiles.
+It’s called dynamic award pricing, and it’s all the rage these days.
+Read our guide on understanding Delta SkyMiles to learn how to get the most out of your SkyMiles.

-It’s even more convoluted when determining how many miles you’ll earn for a flight you purchased.
+It can be even more convoluted when determining how many miles you’ll earn for a flight you purchased.
 For some airlines like Delta, United, and American, it’s based purely on the cash price you paid.
-For other’s, there’s a more complex formula based on distance, ticket price and more.
+For others, there’s a more complex formula based on distance, ticket price, and more.